Balanced Dollars (BNUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Balanced Dollars Historical Price

-According to the latest data gathered on Balanced Dollars live price page, the current price of Balanced Dollars is 0.996832USD.
-The circulating supply of Balanced Dollars(BNUSD) is 5.05M BNUSD , giving it a market capitalization of $5.03M.
+According to the latest data gathered on Balanced Dollars live price page, the current price of Balanced Dollars is 1.006USD.
+The circulating supply of Balanced Dollars(BNUSD) is 5.05M BNUSD , giving it a market capitalization of $5.08M.

 The Balanced Dollars Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BNUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.